-- availability at any site within the villages or cluster of villages. - The outreach plan is prepared to focus on sites which require additional efforts to provide services. - The outreach plan helps in planning midmedia activities by SACS, condom depots, advocacy activities based on the issues in each site.
+- The outreach plan is prepared to reach out to target population based on the timings, availability at any site within the villages or cluster of villages. - The outreach plan is prepared to focus on sites which require additional efforts to provide services. - The outreach plan helps in planning mid-media activities by SACS, condom depots, advocacy activities based on the issues in each site.